Faculty advisor assignments can be found on WINGS. When logging into WINGS look at the Student

 Faculty will either work with you directly or refer you to another

-with their faculty advisor or trusted faculty member regularly so that
+with their faculty advisor or trusted faculty member regularly so

 situations have become overwhelming.